bmbruno/SitecoreSpark.SPRK.Simple/README.md

 ## About

-Sitecore Publish Reporting Kit (SPRK) is a tool for logging all publishing activity in Sitecore at the item level.
+Sitecore Publish Reporting Kit - Simple (SPRK) is a tool for logging all publishing activity in Sitecore at the item level.

+This is the "simple" version of the module that uses a less-complicated internal architecture.
+Publishing in Sitecore may be slowed down a bit compared to the mainline SPRK module.

+**This is otherwise feature-complete with the mainline SPRK module.**

 * Current version: 2.0.0
 * About & Download: [SPRK (www.brandonbruno.com)](https://www.brandonbruno.com/sections/development/sprk.html)